lunginspector/SparseTweaks/README.md

 # SparseTweaks
-**A DEPRICATED [PureKFD](https://github.com/Lrdsnow/PureKFD) repository made for the SparseRestore exploit.**

-We moved to jailbreak.party
+**A suite of [SparseRestore](https://github.com/JJTech0130/TrollRestore) tweaks for iOS 15.2 - iOS 18.0.1.
+Made for [PureKFD](https://github.com/Lrdsnow/PureKFD)**

+# Tweaks
+* DemoStatusBar - Overrides the Stauts Bar & Lock Screen to display information as if it were a Demo device.